henriquesan14/api-restaurant-dotnet/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd api-restaurant-dotnet

-# Vá para a pasta da Confitec.API
+# Vá para a pasta da Restaurant.API
 $ cd src/Restaurant.API

 # Execute a aplicação com o comando do dotnet